beatlab-mcmaster/AVOKE/extension-video-capture/docs/jspsych-video-capture.md

 If the extension adds any static functions, list them here.

+### downloadLocalVideo(fname, blob)
+Downloads the video locally after the experiment is completed.

 ### handleRecording(fname, blob)
 If using a JATOS instance, handles the upload of the video file.

+### processVideoChunks(data, filename, timestamp)
+Process the video chunks for local download, if needed.

 ### init_mediaRecorder()
 Initializes the MediaRecorder object, handles the data collection during recording, and processes the recorded video once the recording is complete.

+### search_webcam_devices
+Checks through all the media devices connected to the device, and adds it to the drop-down menu if it is a video input device.

 ## Known Issues
 **In cases where the video input list is not populating correctly, please make sure this trial does not come first in the experiment timeline.** The media device list will not be able to update early enough to note down all connected capture devices and populate the drop-down menu.